 Preparation will be given for the following courses to be studied over two semesters at the overseas location:

-- TUL 505A and TUL 505B Language and Culture Acquisition: These courses guide students in acquiring the appropriate knowledge, dispositions, and skills for independent and ongoing language and culture learning within urban poor communities.
+- TUL 505A (not found in course database) and TUL 505B (not found in course database) Language and Culture Acquisition: These courses guide students in acquiring the appropriate knowledge, dispositions, and skills for independent and ongoing language and culture learning within urban poor communities.